Salt bridge

 An electrochemical cell (resembling a Daniell cell) with a filter paper salt bridge.
 The paper has been soaked with a Potassium nitrate solution.

-In electrochemistry, a salt bridge or ion bridge is an essential laboratory device discovered over 100 years ago.
+In electrochemistry, a salt bridge or ion bridge is an essential laboratory device to minimize the liquid junction potential in an electrochemical cell.
+The salt bridge has been in use for more than 100 years.
 It contains an electrolyte solution, typically an inert solution, used to connect the oxidation and reduction half-cells of a galvanic cell (voltaic cell), a type of electrochemical cell.
-In short, it functions as a link connecting the anode and cathode half-cells within an electrochemical cell.
-It also maintains electrical neutrality within the internal circuit and stabilizes the junction potential between the solutions in the half-cells.
-Additionally, it serves to minimize cross-contamination between the two half cells.
+In short, it functions as an ionically-conducting link connecting the anode and cathode half-cells within the electrochemical cell.
+It also minimizes and stabilizes the liquid junction potential between the solutions in the half-cells.
+Additionally, it can be used to minimize cross-contamination between the two half cells.

-A salt bridge typically consists of tubes filled with an electrolyte solution.
-These tubes often have diaphragms such as glass frits at their ends to help contain the solution within the tubes and prevent excessive mixing with the surrounding environment.
+As shown in the figure on the right, a salt bridge typically consists of tubes filled with an electrolyte solution.
+These tubes often have diaphragms - such as glass frits - at their ends to help contain the solution within the tubes and prevent excessive mixing with the surrounding environment.
 When setting up a salt bridge between different solvents of half-cells, it is crucial to ensure that the electrolyte used in the bridge is soluble in both solutions and does not interact with any species present in either solutions.

+A salt bridge filled with a solution of a single salt minimizes the liquid junction potential most efficiently when the following conditions are met: